-To celebrate the end of the school year, I made a ginger cake from a recipe given to me by one of my neighbours, it’s her Mum’s recipe (thanks Deirdre’s Mum!).
-We have made it a few times and found this to be one of the nicest cakes we have ever made, delicious and gingery and moist.
+To celebrate the end of the school year, I made a ginger cake from a recipe given to me by one of my neighbours.
+It’s her Mum’s recipe (thanks Deirdre’s Mum!) and we have made it a few times.
+It has always been a resounding success and we’ve found this to be one of the nicest cakes we have ever made – delicious and gingery and moist.

 My youngest daughter suggested we use lemon icing one of the times we made it and so we tried it and I have to say it made the cake even better.
-So here’s the recipe for the traditional Irish Ginger Cake but with a Modern Twist 🙂
+So here’s the recipe for the traditional Irish ginger cake with a modern twist!

 - Put all the ingredients into a big mixing bowl in the order given.